 - Unusual head shapes and wood heads

-- Wood clubs with thick, curved oval necks covered with 4 to 5 inches of string whipping
+- Thick-necked wood clubs covered with several inches of string whipping

 - Smooth face irons made by golf club makers such as Army & Navy, Dunn, Forgan, Gray, White, Carrick and Anderson

 - Deep groove wood shaft clubs called rakes or waterfalls